Logic-gate/simple-xor/README.md

-Simple xor-Like 0.3 beta
+Simple xor-Like 0.4 beta
 ==========

+Simple XOR-Like 0.4 beta--SimpleXOR.py

+Fixed decryption issue--Added GUI for encrypted files and key File encrypter/binary is now deprecated
+Fixed Randomiser issue--# of ASCII Char. to randomise is the # on Char. in the message

-Simple XOR-Like 0.3 beta
+Simple XOR-Like 0.3 beta--LilyXOR.py

-Added seperate command for encrypted email in LilyXOR.py Added Text_editor as email composer LilyXOR.py
+Added seperate command for encrypted email
+Added Text_editor as email composer
-Added GUI for file attachments in LilyXOR.py
+Added GUI for file attachments

 Simple XOR-Like 0.2 beta